Pumping at work can be stressful before you even start…

 The best thing you can do…

 …to increase and regulate your supply is nurse, nurse, nurse your baby!
 The more you nurse, the more you will produce.
 Milk is purely a supply and demand business, so create the demand and the supply will come.
 Make sure baby is at the breast often and you avoid bottles when you are with baby.
 When you are away from baby make sure not to go longer than 2-3 hours without pumping to keep your supply up.
 When you are pumping at work, make sure to keep to a schedule so your body can regulate to that schedule.
+If you’re having issues with your supply, check out this article to help you work through any problems.
 It may be hard, but I promise, mama, it’s worth it!

 Keep up the good work, mama!
 You’re doing great!